-- Show documentation of sources (primary and secondary) of information. - Discover and share findings that all genocides around the world exhibit commonalities - Study history to avoid repeating it - Analyze how film techniques shape interpretation, author's perspective, etc.
+Show documentation of sources (primary and secondary) of information.
+Discover and share findings that all genocides around the world exhibit commonalities Study history to avoid repeating it Analyze how film techniques shape interpretation, author's perspective, etc.

 - Note cards

 - Outlines

-- works consulted/ cited in-text citations
+- works consulted/ cited

+- in-text citations

 - primary/ secondary sources

 - thesis statement

 - rough draft/ final draft

 - peer editing

-- Cambodia
+- Cambodia geography economics culture

-- Geography

-- Economics

-- Culture

 - Civil War

 - Refugees

 - Pol Pot

 - Khmer Rouge

 - cultural/ ethnic identity

 - resilience

-- Unit Exam/Quizzes - Socratic Seminar or Circle/Discussion Board - Formal Written Responses (i.e. Research Paper Process) - Digital/ media project
+- Unit Exam/Quizzes - Socratic Seminar or Circle/Discussion Board - Formal Written Responses (i.e. Research Paper)

-The historical lens of the unit applies to understanding and impact of a society's culture on literature and values Genocide and heinous acts towards races, ethnicities, and cultures occurs in many societies and regions of the world.
-Formal writing and discussion assessments will improve students' abilities to communicate in multiple academic and social forums
+- The historical lens of the unit applies to understanding and impact of a society's culture on literature and values. - Individuality and the fight for freedom occurs in many societies and cultures. - Formal writing and discussion assessments will improve students' abilities to communicate in multiple academic and social forums

-First They Killed My Father, and various non-fiction articles
+The following list is optional and not limited to: First They Killed My Father, and various non-fiction articles

-Honors English II Grade 10 Unit 6 Course/Subject: Honors English II Grade: 10 Suggested Timeline: 4-5 weeks
+Honors English II Grade 10 Unit 6 Course/Subject: Honors English II Grade: 10 Suggested Timeline: 5 weeks

-Grade Level Summary This college preparatory course with an emphasis on the Keystone exam will focus on different types of skills that are needed for reading, writing, speaking and listening.
+Grade Level Summary This honors course with a strong emphasis on the Keystone exam will focus on different types of skills that are needed for reading, writing, speaking and listening.
 Students will participate in small group discussion and full class literary discussions both in person and virtually in addition to activities that are geared toward qualities of the Profile of a Graduate to analyze texts at a deeper level.
 They will read, discuss, and analyze fiction, nonfiction, drama, poetry, and novels.
 Students will practice various styles of writing, both formally and informally, in MLA format such as essays, articles, criticisms, short stories, and a research paper while improving grammar and vocabulary.
 Some of the student-written products may be eligible for publication.
 Additionally, there will be a strong emphasis on progressing speaking, technology, and critical thinking skills toward college and career level expectations.
-Grade Level Units Unit 1: Fiction Unit 2: Non-Fiction Unit 3: Drama Unit 4: Poetry Unit 5: Research Process Unit 6: Independent Study: Fiction & Non-Fiction Study
+Grade Level Units Unit 1: Fiction Unit 2: Non-Fiction Unit 3: Drama Unit 4: Poetry Unit 5: Research Paper Unit 6: Independent Study: Fiction & Non-Fiction

-Unit Title Unit 6: Fiction and Non-Fiction Novels Independent Study Unit Summary This unit serves as an independent study by blending fiction and nonfiction by having students choose which they would prefer to read and analyze on their own while having weekly collaborative discussions with their peers.
-Ultimately, half of the class will read the nonfiction novel, Anthem (fiction) while the other half reads the novel, The Miracle Worker (nonfiction).
+Unit Title Unit 6: Independent Study: Fiction & Non-Fiction This unit serves as an independent study by blending fiction and nonfiction by having students choose which they would prefer to read and analyze on their own while having weekly collaborative discussions with their peers.
+Ultimately, half of the class will read the nonfiction novel, Lord of the Flies (fiction) while the other half reads the novel, I Know Why the Caged Bird Sings (nonfiction).
 Both groups will apply the skills and concepts they've learned throughout the year to complete prompts and assessments accordingly.
 Additionally, both groups will share information about their novel so that everyone has an understanding of each of the two novels.
 The sharing of novel information will be accomplished through inner/outer circles, seminars, debates, and student-led lessons.
 Students will be experimenting and differentiating between the two types of literary works.
 This unit will also encourage refining formal reading, writing, speaking, and listening skills while performing in accordance with the 8 C's.
 Additionally, students will complete and engage in various tasks that link content to the Keystone exam.
-The culminating assessment will be to take a test, teach a lesson, and/or write an essay.
+The culminating assessment will be to take a test, teach a lesson, and/or write a literary criticism.